KillerCodeMonkey/stencil-quill/readme.md

 - modules - configure/disable quill modules, passed as JSON-string! - keep in mind toolbar will be set to false anyways
 - theme - bubble/snow, default is `snow`
 - styles - set a styles object, e.g. `styles="{height: '250px'}"`
-- strict - default: true, sets editor in strict mode
 - debug - set log level `warn`, `error`, `log` or `false` to deactivate logging, default: `warn`
 - preserveWhitespace - default: false - possbility to use a pre-tag instead of a div-tag for the contenteditable area to preserve duplicated whitespaces | caution if used with syntax plugin [Related issue](https://github.com/quilljs/quill/issues/1751)

 ## QuillViewHTML component